 Mr. Moon received an AB, magna cum laude, from Harvard College.
 He also received an AM and PhD in Business Economics from Harvard University.

-Mr. Parameswaran is the managing director of investment banking at Jefferies & Company, Inc. Prior to joining Jefferies, he was a managing director and Americas head of telecom in the Global Telecommunications and Media Group in the Investment Banking Division at Deutsche Bank and was with Goldman Sachs where he was a vice president and head of the integrated communications provider sector in the Investment Banking Division.
+Mr. Parameswaran is the CFO and President, North America of Eros International USA Inc., a Bollywood film management company.
+Previously, he was managing director of investment banking at Jefferies & Company, Inc. Prior to joining Jefferies, he was a managing director and Americas Head of Telecom in the Global Telecommunications and Media Group in the Investment Banking Division at Deutsche Bank and was with Goldman Sachs where he was a vice president and head of the integrated communications provider sector in the Investment Banking Division.
 Mr. Parameswaran has now been advising clients in the global telecommunications and media sector for over 18 years including mergers and acquisitions, privatizations, and public and private equity and debt financings.
 He has executed more than 140 transactions and has played a leading role in selected assignments for AT&T, SBC Communications, Reliance Globalcom, Clearwire, RCN, Vonage, Cbeyond, Paetec, Time Warner Telecom, NuVox, Grande, KPNQwest, US Lec, McLeod USA, Qwest, Global Crossing, NTT, Level 3, Frontier, Sabre, and others.
 In addition, he recently advised John Henry, Tom Werner, and Larry Lucchino in their acquisition of the Boston Red Sox.
 Prior to investment banking, he played a season of professional ice hockey in Europe.

 Mr. Parameswaran received an MBA with Honors from Columbia Business School and a BA from Columbia University.
 He sits on the Board of the Columbia University Alumni Trustee Nominating Committee and has also established the Prem Parameswaran Family Scholarship at Columbia Business School.